vitormeriat/meriat-ml-notes/README.md

 ## Projects

-### File Handling
+### Data Assimilation and Visualization
-Basic python
+* Simple Plotting

-### SMS Spam Filtering
+* Song Recommender

-Classification demo
+### Math

-### Song Recommender
+* Basic math notions with python
-A simple
+* Basic Probability

-### Basic Math
+* Basic Statistic in Python
-Basic math notions with python
+* NaN and Numeric Limits

-### Basic Statistic in Python
+### Natural Language Processing
-Basic statistic notions with python
+1. Tokenizing Words

-### Basic Natural Language Processing
+2. Tokenizing Sentences
-1. Tokenization
+3. Stopword Removal
-2. Stopword Removal
+4. N-Grams
-3. N-Grams
+5. WordSense Disambiguation
-4. WordSense Disambiguation
+6. Parts-of-Speech
-5. Parts-of-Speech
+7. Autosummarize

 *This module uses NLTK for the text processing processes.
 It is important to note that you will need to download nltk_data.*